-It also called upon a Taiwanese research which discovered that people who were long-time consumers of this potent drink had lower body fat levels than those who weren’t.
+It also called upon Taiwanese research which discovered that people who were long-time consumers of this potent drink had lower body fat levels than those who weren’t.

 The fruits which are the highest on this list are grapes, pomegranates, berries, and apples.
 The reason is their rich color.
 But there are also plenty of others, such as garlic, onions, spinach, tomatoes, broccoli, and eggplant.

-But let us not forget blackberries, blood oranges, blue berries, cranberries, strawberries, raspberries, rhubarb, limes, kiwis, and lemons.
+But let us not forget blackberries, blood oranges, blueberries, cranberries, strawberries, raspberries, rhubarb, limes, kiwis, and lemons.
 Yes, that sure is a lot.
 But in this case, the more, the merrier.

 But there are also other types of drinks, such as wine, for example.
 Dr. Steinbaum claims that the highest concentration of polyphenols is in Bordeaux.
 Red wine, in general, contains resveratrol, which is a polyphenol in itself.

 But there’s also coffee!
-According to a Dutch study back in 2009, coffee is a decent replacement should you not have any tea around.
+According to a Dutch study back in 2009, coffee is a decent replacement should we not have any tea around.
 It turns out drinking 3 cups of coffee (though tea is advisable) can lead to a 40% less chance of type 2 diabetes danger.